 While I might attach the pointer to both the scene and the plate for the younger students, the older ones like to do this themselves.
 Simply show them how them how to use a push pin to carefully poke a small hole through the center of the pointer.
 Follow the same procedure with the center of Seasons Clock Drawing.
 Next demonstrate to them how to enlarge these holes by using a sharp pencil as an awl.
 They should gently spin the point of the pencil back and forth – another good fine motor skill that they seem to enjoy learning.
-Because the paper plates are tough, I usually make the holes through the center of these before we do the project..
+Because the paper plates are tough, I usually make the holes through the center of these before we do the project.
 I find the precise center by folding one plate in half vertically and then horizontally.
 Of course, the center resides where the two fold lines intersect.
 I carefully cut out one of the resulting pie shaped quarters and superimpose it over the next plate’s center, marking it with a pencil.
 I use a push pin and the pencil as described earlier to make the holes.
-The youngsters can then stack the perforated paper plate, colored drawing of the seasons, and the paper pointer in the correct order and you can show them how to join them all together by passing the brass fastener’s point through the aligned holes and then bending out and flattening the two brass arms.
+The youngsters can then stack the perforated paper plate, colored drawing of the seasons, and the paper pointer in the correct order.
+You can show them how to join these layers together by passing the brass fastener’s point through the aligned holes and then bending out and flattening the two brass arms.

 Once the clock is completed, students can be asked to point to specific features during a subsequent discussion, and as they do this, you can quickly confirm visually that they are following the conversation.
 The finished clock can be taken home to share with parents and siblings.

 By the way, one other advantage to both the Seasons Clock and the Circle of the Seasons activities, particularly for those of us teaching programs at Nature Centers, is that the project can be started at any season of the year!